hanushaanu5/NLU-ASSIGNMENT1/README.md

 # NLU-ASSIGNMENT1

+Name: Hanusha
+Surname: Sabbavarapu
+Student Number: 225018

 The prerequisite are Python installed and Spacy library.

-I have install anaconda envirnoment along with jupyter notebook
+I have installed anaconda envirnoment along with jupyter notebook

-How install Spacy we have to run on anaconda prompt conda install -c conda-forge spacy
+Now install Spacy we have to run on anaconda prompt conda install -c conda-forge spacy

 After installation import with command import spacy

-The run a file open main.ipynb in jupyter and execute the code.
+Then run a file open main.ipynb in jupyter and execute the code.